Rutger Hauer: Early life

 Hauer was born in Breukelen, in the Province of Utrecht, on 23 January 1944, while the Netherlands was under German occupation during World War II.
 He stated in a 1981 interview, "I was born in the middle of the war, and I think for that reason I have deep roots in pacifism.
 Violence frightens me."
 His parents were Teunke (née Mellema) and Arend Hauer, both actors who operated an acting school in nearby Amsterdam.
 He had three sisters.
 According to Hauer, his parents were more interested in their art than their children.
 He did not have a close relationship with his father, and writer Erik Hazelhoff Roelfzema later became a father figure to Hauer after they met during the filming of Soldier of Orange.

 Hauer attended a Rudolf Steiner school, as his parents wanted him to develop his creativity.
 At the age of 15, he left school to join the Dutch merchant navy.
 He spent a year travelling the world aboard a freighter, but was unable to become a captain due to his colourblindness.
-Returning home, he worked odd jobs while finishing his high school diploma at night.
+Returning home, he worked in odd jobs while finishing his high school diploma at night.
 He then entered the Academy for Theater and Dance in Amsterdam for acting classes, but soon dropped out to join the Royal Netherlands Army.
 He received training as a combat medic, but left the service after a few months as he opposed the use of deadly weapons.
 He subsequently returned to acting school and graduated in 1967.